 “Opinions=my own.”
 A useful phrase for those who have no opinions whatsoever.

-Captain America is a queer.
-Like all nylon-dressed va-va-voom super queer heroes.
+Captain America is a queer like all nylon-dressed va-va-voom superheroes.

 Stop yawning, America, and get some sleep.
 It’s more important than you think. –Cranky, sleep-deprived America got some advice from experts at a Harvard School of Public Health Forum.
 (Harvard University)

 This is the kind of news my institutional employer will never read.
 And I mean never. (& they’re not even in a conspirationist bubble.)

 As #ROSEARMY in some corners raises new stories of satanic ritual abuse: Can Hollywood rape stories be false memories induced by hypnotherapists? #ROSEARMY ‘d better prepare its pitch: sooner or later the public will be told all this was but mass hysteria.

 There are two ways to get rid of independent minds: starve them to death or work them to death.